treyturner/analogue-pocket-patches/TUTORIAL.md

      ld a, $02
      jr jr_000_07fe      ; <-- jump to jr_000_07fe
 ```

+## Other patterns & tricks (yet to be documented here)
+These examples document the basic idea, but there are other structures, patterns, and tricks Game Boy developers use to read and write data into relevant registers.
+One way to get a handle on other patching techniques is to analyze a patch someone else released that appears to be working well.
+Use `mgbdis` to disassemble the clean and patched ROMs, and compare the resulting code side-by-side your IDE or [WinMerge](https://winmerge.org/?lang=en).

+You can also join the `#analogue-pocket` channel of the [Classic Gaming Discord](https://discord.gg/UDu5ztY) to discuss your issue and possible solutions.

+Once you're able to find and patch the required code, there's one last step that needs to be performed.

 ## Modifying the Header
 In `bank_000`, the `HeaderLogo` must be replaced with the following data: